dot-base/fhir-server/README.md

     export PROXY_ADDRESS: "YOUR_PROXY_ADDRESS"
     export PROXY_PORT: "YOUR_PROXY_PORT"
     ```
 1. Done and dusted 🎉.
-This will deploy two containers: a Movebase fhir server as well as a postgres database container.
+This will deploy two containers: a dot.base fhir server as well as a postgres database container.
 1. [optional] Add these containers to your docker swarm or kubernetes config.
 Hint: You can use the `docker-compose.yml` as a template for this.

 ❗ Per default, port 8080 of the FHIR server container is exposed.
 You can change that, and other deployment options inside the docker-compose.yml.
 Remember to redeploy the stack after updating that file.